jorgenschaefer/elpy/docs/concepts.rst

 on `Jedi`_, a python package for static code analysis.

 Due to the dynamic nature of python and its minimalist structure syntax, python code can be difficult to understand in certain situations.
-Jedi documentation provides some tips_ to makes jedi job easier.
+Jedi documentation provides some tips_ to make jedi job easier.

 .. _Jedi: https://github.com/davidhalter/jedi/
 .. _tips: https://jedi.readthedocs.io/en/latest/docs/features.html#recipes